kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ... accessible from the same assembly and child classes in other assemblies

-## 7. what is the difference between a Struct and a Class?
+## 7. What is the difference between a Struct and a Class?
 Struct is  value type and Class is a reference type.

 ```C#